 It’s hard to say whether genderqueer stories and performances act as mirrors, windows or springboards.
 Narratives, research and performances that challenge racial, sexual and gender stereotypes may lead to the embracing of new ideas, to new hope, or new inspiration.

 If an Indigenous reader sees himself in Jonny Appleseed, perhaps he will feel bolstered by this powerful reflection.
 If a transitioning singer discovers the story of Agha and Hynes, perhaps they will be inspired to raise their voice to new heights.
-And if a student in Mason’s literature class recognizes herself in Heather Has Two Mommies, perhaps she can leave some of her gender-based anxiety behind.
+And if a student in Mason’s literature class recognizes herself in Heather Has Two Mommies, perhaps she can embrace the multiple facets of her own gender identity.

 Hynes, Agha, Mason and Whitehead offer new lenses through which to see the world — lenses that may lead to acceptance.
 But growing acceptance is not a simple process — in part because acceptance doesn’t grow evenly across a diverse society.
 “We’re still living in a time where it doesn’t necessarily get better for everyone, because of race or class or gender,” says Mason.
 “So we still need to be having conversations about acceptance and gender; we can’t stop fighting.”

 Explore our programs

 – – – – –

 Joshua Whitehead is a doctoral student in the Department of English in UCalgary's Faculty of Arts.
 After he started graduate studies in Indigenous literature at the University of Calgary, he had his debut poetry collection, Full-Metal Indigiqueer, published by Talonbooks in 2017.
 His debut novel, Johnny Appleseed, was published by Arsenal Pulp Press in 2018.